covid19datahub/COVID19/tutorial_datasource.md

 - Is the data coherent with the original source?
 - Is the data coherent with other sources? *(fast trick, google COVID19 + iso)*
 - Is the function working properly with all the possible levels?

-### Create a pull request

-Once you created the function and passed the tests, you're ready for the pull request!

-- **Fork** the repository
-- **Propose** a new file in the R folder.
-- **Call** the file with the name of your function.
-Don't forget the .R extension!
-- **Summarize** in the description what is your file doing. *(Es: France level 1,2,3 data from official source)*
-- **Ask** for the pull request!
-You'll receive a comment in a short period of time.

-If you followed the instructions up to here, your request will most likely be accepted right away.
-However, there could be some comments by the admins:

-In that case:

-- **Download** the changed file.
-You can find it inside your pull request
-- **Modify** what the administrator asked you
-- **Create** the pull request again